dpatanin/X.P.-Loyd/README.md

 ### Dependencies

-Once the above steps are done, from the root directory run:
+Once the above steps are done, from the root directory run (inside the wsl tf environment):

 ```console
     pip install -r requirements.txt